LoanMart's MoneyTalk articles provide the knowledge, tips, and tricks you need to do more with your money.

 DISCLOSURES FOR VEHICLE SECURED LOANS MADE BY LOANMART

-2Based on consumers who received a loan from February 2002 to October 2018.
+2Based on consumers who received a loan from LoanMart from February 2002 to October 2018.

-5LoanMart recommends and encourages customers to pay early and often and more in order to avoid additional finance charges.
+5Lenders recommend and encourage consumers to pay early and often and more in order to avoid additional finance charges.

 If you are using a screen reader and are having problems using this website, please call 1-855-422-7412 for assistance.